sama1mansn/greenfield-docs/docs/guide/storage-provider/modules/common/task.md

 verify the signature of the approval message to determine whether the SP accepts the bucket and object.
 When primary replicating pieces to secondary SPs, the approval message is broadcast to other SPs.
 If they approve the message, the primary SP will select some of them to replicate the pieces to.
-Before receiving the pieces, the selected SPs will verify the signature of the approval message. `ApprovalTask` includes `ApprovalCreateBucketTask`, `ApprovalCreateBucketTask` and `ApprovalReplicatePieceTask`.
+Before receiving the pieces, the selected SPs will verify the signature of the approval message. `ApprovalTask` includes `ApprovalReplicatePieceTask`.

 `ObjectTask` is associated with an object and records information about its different stages.
 This includes `UploadObjectTask` which uploads the object payload data to the primary SP, `ReplicatePieceTask`, which replicates the object pieces to the